boostercloud/booster/docs/README.md

 ##### Sending tokens with Apollo clients

 We recommend going to the specific documentation of the specific Apollo client you are using to know how to send tokens.
 However, the basics remains the same.
 Here is an example of how you would configure the Javascript/Typescript Apollo client to send the authorization token.
 The example is exactly the same as the one shown in the [Using Apollo clients](#using-apollo-client) section but with the changes needed to send the token.
-Notice that the only things that change are the `HttpLink` and the `WebSocketLink`:
+Notice that `<AuthApiEndpoint>` and `<idToken>` are obtained from the [Authentication Rocket](https://github.com/boostercloud/rocket-auth-aws-infrastructure).

 ```typescript
 import { split, HttpLink } from '@apollo/client'